AI4Bharat/indic-bart/README.md

 You can read more about IndicBART [here](https://indicnlp.ai4bharat.org/indic-bart).
 IndicBART is part of the [AI4Bharat tools for Indian languages](https://indicnlp.ai4bharat.org).

+You can read more about IndicBART [in this paper](https://arxiv.org/abs/2109.02903).

 ## Installation

 1. Install the [YANMTT toolkit](https://github.com/prajdabre/yanmtt).
 Make sure to create a new conda or virtual environment to ensure things work smoothly.